 Before HM Coroner Sarah Clarke

-Alice Litman, a young transgender woman, was just 20 years old when she died on 26 May 2022.
-She had been on the NHS waiting list to receive gender-affirming healthcare for 1,023 days at the time of her death, and had not received her first appointment.
+Alice Litman was just 20 years old when she died on 26 May 2022.
+She was transgender, and had been on the NHS waiting list to receive gender affirming healthcare for over two and a half years.

 The family of Alice Litman said:

-The Litman family is represented by Partner Anna Thwaites and Consultant Helen Fry of Bindmans LLP in inquest proceedings, alongside Counsel Sophie Walker at One Pump Court with support from the Good Law Project (GLP).
+Alice’s family are represented by partner Anna Thwaites and consultant solicitor Helen Fry of Bindmans LLP, and Sophie Walker of One Pump Court.
+Alice’s case is supported by the Good Law Project.